gatsbyjs/gatsby/docs/docs/how-to-label-an-issue.md

 ## How to label an issue

-Ideally every issue should have a single `🏷 type:` label applied to it.
+Ideally every issue should have a single `type:` label applied to it.
 Optionally a `status: ` label, or other labels may also be applied.

 Before continuing, get familiar with [Gatsby's issue labels and their descriptions](https://github.com/gatsbyjs/gatsby/issues/labels).